The moduli space of Fano manifolds with K\"ahler-Ricci solitons: Canonical complex structure

-It is shown in \cite[Theorem 3.4]{Li} that K-stable Fano manifolds form an open subset in the parameter space of any family of complex manifolds, without introducing the K-stablilty of Fano $T$-manifolds.
-From the exactly same argument as above, we conclude that $\K^s_{T, \chi}$ is Artin and is an open substack of $\K_{T, \chi}$. \end{proof}
+It is shown in \cite[Theorem 3.4]{H. Li} that K-stable Fano manifolds form an open subset in the parameter space of any family of complex manifolds, without introducing the K-stability of Fano $T$-manifolds.
+From the exactly same argument as above, we conclude that $\K^s_{T, \chi}$ is Artin and is an open sub-stack of $\K_{T, \chi}$. \end{proof}

-Note that so far we cannot strengthen the openness of the subset consisting of gentle Fano manifolds in the parameter space of a family to the Zariski openness.
-This is the reason why we should work in the category of complex spaces rather than the category of algebraic spaces, where the Alper's theory on good moduli spaces is useful.
+In the above proof, the only non-routine part is Corollary \ref{gentle is open condition}, i.e. the openness of the subset consisting of gentle Fano manifolds in the parameter space of a family.
+Our method in Corollary \ref{gentle is open condition} cannot be applied to prove the Zariski openness.
+This is the reason why we must work in the category of complex spaces rather than the category of algebraic spaces, so that we cannot apply Alper's theory on good moduli spaces over the category of algebraic spaces, at least so far.